The Top Five Healthcare Management Jobs

 Hospital and healthcare administrators often work behind the scenes to ensure that their facilities are running as efficiently as possible.
 There are many options for healthcare administrators, including working in nursing homes, hospitals, or outpatient clinics.
 Duties can include everything from hiring doctors and creating budgets to developing new quality assurance policies.
 As an administrator, you’ll also ensure that the facility is in compliance with government guidelines.

 With an MBA specializing in healthcare management, you can embark on a career in a management role in the pharmaceutical industry.
 Among the job duties you can expect are analyzing investments, reviewing market data, and developing promotions for new drugs and devices being introduced to the market.
 To be part of this field, it’s important that you get a few years of consulting experience in pharmaceuticals under your belt.

 Median salary: $89,0005

 In many ways, a medical practice manager has the same kinds of responsibilities that a hospital administrator does.
 However, it’s on a much smaller scale.
 Your primary work in this position includes working on budgets, billing, hiring and managing staff, legal compliance, compliance with the Health Insurance Portability and Accountability Act (HIPAA), managing schedules, and ordering supplies.

 Median salary: $65,0006

-Utica College’s online Health Care Management MBA will give you the skills and expertise you need to advance into a managerial role in the healthcare field.
+Utica University’s online Health Care Management MBA will give you the skills and expertise you need to advance into a managerial role in the healthcare field.
 You can request more information online or call 315.732.2640 or toll free at 866.295.3106.